lktidaohuoxing/SuperEdge/README.md

 # SuperEdge
 A superpoint based Edge detection method.
 SuperEdge can be used to extract object edges and perform edge matching.
-This project is still under development and the current visual results are as follows:
+This project is still under development and the current visual results are as follows (In the following image, we have defined two types of points: line points (green) and key points (red)):

 | coco |road |
 |--|--|